Raising Multilingual Kids When You Relocate Often

 The languages we have learned as a family in the last 9 years: Turkmen, Arabic, Spanish, American Sign Language (ASL), Latvian, Ukrainian, French, and Wolof.
 A big disadvantage is that we cannot possibly expect to practice all of these languages when we are constantly moving.

-So how do we choose which languages to keep and which to drop?
+How to choose which languages to keep and which to drop?

 (By drop I mean they can be picked up later because languages are never lost forever.)